minzzelo/cs2101ug/docs/UserGuide.md

 ### Exit the program : `exit`

-Need a break from using SWEe!?
+Need a coffee break?
+You can exit from SWEe! using the following command.

 Format: `exit`